 2. Clean Mobility Requires Grid Decarbonization

 To reap the benefits of transport electrification in GHG emission reductions, the power generation mix must be adequately decarbonized.
 Currently, the vast majority of India’s transport energy need is met by petroleum products (95%) with small shares met by biofuels.
-Coal continues to be the largest domestic source of electricity generation.

 As well, to enable deeper reductions of transport-related GHG emissions, a more comprehensive emission framework is needed, such as life-cycle assessments, as well broader actions as part of the “Avoid-Shift-Improve” framework.
 The NDC-TIA has provided technical modelling, organized capacity building activities, and undertaken analysis of India’s key transport energy and emission models to inform transport decarbonization pathways.
 GIZ is currently modelling renewable energy-based EV charging to evaluate its associated socio-economic benefits.
 ITF is exploring how existing and new life cycle assessment tools can accommodate analyses of the emissions of emerging vehicle technologies and mobility services.
 And ICCT established a baseline of fleet average fuel consumption for passenger cars and light commercial vehicles to help develop new emission standards.

 3. Collaboration Is Key to Enabling a Faster Transition